V.K. Sasikala appointed as AIADMK general secretary

 The AIADMK general council on Thursday unanimously passed a resolution appointing V.K.
 Sasikala, close aide of former Chief Minister and party supremo Jayalalithaa, as general secretary of the party.

-Later, Chief Minister O. Panneerselvam told journalists after meeting Ms. Sasikala at Poes Garden that she has "wholeheartedly accepted to lead the party."

-The resolution said that until the formal election process was completed, she would hold all powers that come with the post.
+The resolution said that until the formal election process was completed, she would hold all powers that came with the post.

 The resolution read "as per Rule 20(2) of the party's by-laws, this Council unanimously resolves that V.K.
 Sasikala will be appointed General Secretary until she is formally elected to the post".
 It said, "Ms. Sasikala will have all powers vested with the general secretary."